 - 3 tablespoons extra virgin olive oil, divided

 - 1 leek, washed and thinly sliced

 - 1 pound asparagus, tough ends snapped off, cut on the bias into 2 1/2-inch pieces

 - 1/4 cup chopped fresh dill, plus more for garnish

 - Place an oven rack in the upper third of the oven and preheat oven to 375 degrees.

-- Add the eggs, cashews, lemon juice and salt to a high speed blender (such as a Vitamix), and process until smooth and creamy.
+- Add the eggs, cashews, lemon juice and salt to a high speed blender, and process until smooth and creamy.
 Set egg mixture aside.

 - Heat 2 tablespoons of the oil over medium-heat in a 9 or 10-inch oven-proof skillet.
 Add the leeks and onions and 1 tablespoon of water; cook, stirring occasionally, until the leeks are wilted and tender, about 3-minutes.
 Add the asparagus and cook for 1 minute.
 Remove the vegetables to a mixing bowl.
 Wipe out the skillet and let it cool until tepid.